Clemson–South Carolina rivalry: Blood drive

-The rivalry extends beyond sports to the annual blood drive between the two schools.
-Students, faculty and fans from the schools band together in an effort to collect blood before the holiday season when many are too busy to give blood.
-The drive is held from Monday through Friday the week before the football matchup.
-The University of South Carolina and Clemson University wrapped up their 37th annual blood drive in 2022, resulting in a fourth consecutive win for Clemson.
-Currently, Clemson holds a 19–18 advantage in the yearly competition.
+The rivalry extends beyond sports to the annual blood drive between the two schools, also known as the "Blood Bowl" or the "Blood Battle".
+Students, faculty and fans from the schools band together in an effort to collect blood at the start of the holiday season when blood donations typically decrease.
+The drive is held on both campuses the week before the football matchup.
+The University of South Carolina and Clemson University wrapped up their 40th annual blood drive in 2024, resulting in a sixth consecutive win for Clemson.
+Currently, Clemson holds a 21–18 advantage in the yearly competition.

-The 2021 blood drive was held from November 22–26.
-The blood drive is sponsored by The Blood Connection and American Red Cross at the University of South Carolina with the help of the University of South Carolina Fraternity and Sorority Council in addition to the Men's Rugby team and the Gamma Lambda chapter of the Alpha Phi Omega national service fraternity at Clemson, and the two schools have collected 153,320 pints of blood over the past thirty five years.
-Everyone who gives blood receives a free shirt, with the graphic on the back usually featuring a Tiger and Gamecock together and a statement explaining that even though the competition is part of the rivalry, both schools share the common ground of giving blood.
-It is currently the largest collegiate blood drive in the country.
+The blood drive is sponsored by The Blood Connection and American Red Cross at both universities.
+At the University of South Carolina, it is organized by the Carolina-Clemson Blood Drive Committee, the school's second-largest student-run organization.
+At Clemson University, it is organized by the Gamma Lambda chapter of the Alpha Phi Omega national service fraternity.
+All donors receive various rewards, such as a sweatshirt, t-shirt, gift card, chance to win prizes, local discount or food.

+It is one of the largest collegiate blood drives in the country and "one of the most successful blood drives ever initiated".
+The Blood Bowl has collected more than 120,000-180,000 pints of blood, saved more than 141,000 lives, and impacted more than 500,000 lives.